Learning from Few Samples: Transformation-Invariant SVMs with Composition and Locality at Multiple Scales: Introduction

 Finally, their multi-layer architecture provides CNNs the benefits of composition \cite{daubechies2021nonlinear}.
-We show how one can iteratively introduce multiple layers into SVMs too to facilitate composition.
+We show how one can iteratively introduce multiple layers into SVMs to facilitate composition.
 The introduction of multiple layers increases computational complexity, and we show how this can be alleviated by parallel computation so as to achieve a reduction of computation time by increasing memory.

 We show experimentally that the resulting SVMs provide significantly improved performance for small datasets.
-Translational and rotational invariance embedded into SVMs allows them to recognize objects that have not already been centered in images or oriented in upright positions; we refer to these as transformed datasets in the sequel.
+Translational and rotational invariance embedded into SVMs allows them to recognize objects that have not already been centered in images or oriented in upright positions; referred to as transformed datasets in the sequel.
 The transformation-invariant SVMs provide significant improvements over SVMs as well as CNN benchmarks without data augmentation when the training set is small.
-For 100/200/500 training samples, the recognition accuracy of the MNIST dataset \cite{lecun-mnisthandwrittendigit-2010} is increased, respectively, from the figures of 68.33\%/86.96\%/91.33\% reported by the CNNs optimized over architectures and dimensions \cite{d2020structural} to, respectively, 81.55\%/89.23\%/93.11\%.
-Similar improvements are also obtained in the EMNIST Letters dataset \cite{cohen2017emnist} and the Transformed MNIST datasets.
-The computational results reported here are restricted to small datasets, which can be handled efficiently by LIBSVM \cite{chang2011libsvm}.
+For 100/200/500 training samples, the recognition accuracy of the MNIST dataset \cite{lecun-mnisthandwrittendigit-2010} is increased, respectively, from the figures of 68.33\%/83.20\%/91.33\% reported by the CNNs optimized over architectures and dimensions \cite{d2020structural} to, respectively, 81.55\%/89.23\%/93.11\%.
+Similar improvements are also obtained in the EMNIST Letters \cite{cohen2017emnist} and Transformed MNIST datasets.
+Computational results reported here are for small datasets, handled efficiently by LIBSVM \cite{chang2011libsvm}.